Who/What Is the Holy Spirit in the Trinity? What's His Role?

 Matthew 28:19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit…

-- • The Holy Spirit is the third Person of the Trinity, classically defined as: “There is one God, eternally existent in three persons, the Father, the Son, and the Holy Spirit.”
+- • The Holy Spirit is the coequal third Person of the Holy Trinity, classically defined as: “There is one God, eternally existent in three persons, the Father, the Son, and the Holy Spirit.”

 I. He is divine.
-The Holy Spirit is God, is Deity —
+The Holy Spirit is God, Deity, the 3rd Person of the Holy Trinity

 - • Some other verses that show the Father, Son, and Holy Spirit working in concert with one another are: John 14:16-17; 1 Corinthians 12:2-4; 2 Corinthians 13:14; Ephesians 2:18; Ephesians 4:4-6; and 1 John 5:7 (KJV).